Freedom of religion in Russia: Abuses of religious freedom

 In Saratov at the beginning of April 2007, when a Jewish community member's home was targeted in an arson attack and graffiti reading "kikes to Israel" was written on a fence near the synagogue, police investigators classified these incidents as "hooliganism" and had not detained any suspects as of May.

 In February 2007, the court gave light prison sentences to five teenagers who beat and fatally stabbed a Jewish man in October 2005, a murder motivated by ethnic hatred.

 There were isolated instances in which local officials detained individuals who were publicly discussing their religious views, but usually authorities resolved these instances quickly.

-On May 13 and 14, 2007 police arrested and detained 15 members of the Voskresenye Baptist community in Ivanovo, who were holding an event in a movie theater, distributing the New Testament and Book of Psalms.
-The organizers of the event had a written agreement with the theater.
+On May 13 and 14, 2007 police arrested and detained 15 members of the Voskresenye Baptist community in Ivanovo, who were holding an event in a movie theatre, distributing the New Testament and Book of Psalms.
+The organizers of the event had a written agreement with the theatre.
 The reason given for the inspection appeared erroneous.
 The police tried to intimidate the detainees and urged them not to attend Baptist meetings, stating it was a "harmful sect."

 On March 31, 2006, residents of Novaya Adygeia village were prevented from going to their mosque for Friday prayers.
 Police and Adygeia militia blocked all the roads into the village, stopped cars, and searched Muslims.
 According to the Maykop mosque imam, police officers also allegedly assaulted and apprehended a group of young Muslims, including the imam; masked policemen dragged the group to minibuses and took them to the Interior Ministry's Anti-Organized Crime Department.
 The policemen beat and questioned them about why they wore beards and observed Islamic norms of hygiene.
 After the Muslims were detained for a night in prison, officials took them before a judge who ordered their immediate release.
 The NGOs Memorial and SOVA reported that government officials have harassed Muslims in Adygeia since summer 2005, including seizing religious literature, preventing congregants from attending Friday prayers, and warning them to stop attending the mosque.